 You can definitely feed your roses with tomato feed!
-In fact, the high levels of potassium found in tomato feed such as Tomorite and similar brands, encourages roses to bloom faster, and to grow bigger blooms.
-Potassium is an essential mineral that helps your roses to take in more water, and helps your roses to create its own sugar, essential plant food!
+In fact, the high levels of potassium found in tomato feed encourages roses to grow faster, and to create bigger blooms.
+Potassium is an essential mineral that helps your roses to take in more water, and helps your roses to create its own sugar- essential plant food.
 So if you’re looking for a substitute rose food, or you’ve run out of your usual rose fertiliser, yes, you can use tomato feed for your roses safely as a replacement.

 But wait! it’s not quite as simple as throwing on some dashes of tomato feed and hoping it will do the job, and your roses might even be better off without any fertiliser at all.
 Deciding how much tomato food to give to your roses really depends on your soil type, time of year, and even the positioning of your rose plant.
 You’ll want to avoid putting tomato feed when growing a new rose, as it doesn’t contain the right nutrients.

 How Much Tomato Food Should I Give To My Rose?

 To know how much tomato food to give to your roses, simply follow the instructions on the label, and then reduce the amount by up to one-third.
 (If you’ve got no idea what your label says (faded in the sun? in a foreign language? then around half a cup of standard tomato feed can work well)!

 The reason for this is that tomato feed is very rich in potassium, and over-feeding roses can cause as many problems as under-feeding.
 (In fact, some gardeners never feed their roses! – which, if you think of wild roses which bloom without any human intervention, makes sense, However to do this, you’ll need to have nutrient rich soil and plenty of sunshine.
 And if you don’t, well, that’s what fertiliser is for)!